-The main applications that we have in mind in this paper are to the construction of groups of intermediate rank (for which subject matter we shall refer to the introduction of \cite{chambers} for a brief introduction to these groups).
+The main applications that we have in mind in this paper are to the construction of groups of intermediate rank (we refer for example to \cite{chambers} for a brief introduction to these groups).
 For example, we use in \ts\ref{S - type preserving constructions} the two group cobordisms described by Theorem \ref{T - cobordism 74} to construct infinitely many groups of Moebius--Kantor type, in the sense of \cite{rd}.
 This can be achieved because the surgeries are performed in a controlled way.
-In particular, they preserve the ``type'' of the group under consideration (for instance, a surgery operation starting with a group of rank \sq\ returns a group of Moebius--Kantor type .
+In particular, they preserve the ``type'' of the group under consideration; for instance, a surgery operation starting with a group of Moebius--Kantor type indeed returns a group of Moebius--Kantor type .
 (In \cite{bbelge}, the type $\tilde A_2$ of the group is not preserved by surgery---in fact, the surgery construction explained there transforms a group with Kazhdan's property T into a group with the Haagerup property.)

 The ``type'' can be defined in a simple way by listing the constraints on the local data that define the given class of groups (see \ts\ref{S - types} for the definition---a type can be metric, or simplicial); to such a type $A$ is associated a category $\Bord_A$ of group cobordisms of type $A$, which describes the possible surgeries for the groups of type $A$.
 The categories $\Bord_A$ are our main objects of study.
-For the purposes of rank interpolation, the case study is the category $\Bord_{\frac 7 4}$ that describes surgeries for the groups of rank \sq.
+For the purposes of rank interpolation, the case study is the category $\Bord_{\MK}$ describing the surgeries for the groups of Moebius--Kantor type.
 We will obtain some partial information on this category in this paper.